-Infantile spasms, also known as West Syndrome, is an epilepsy syndrome of infancy and childhood, most commonly in the first year of life.
-It is characterized by mental retardation and hypsarrhythmia on interectal EEG.
+Infantile spasms, also known as West Syndrome, is an epilepsy syndrome of infancy and childhood which is most commonly seen in the first year of life.
+It is characterized by mental retardation and hypsarrhythmia on interictal EEG.
 Vigabatrin can be used as monotherapy to treat this condition.

 Vigabatrin is used as adjunctive therapy for adult and older pediatric patients with refractory complex partial seizures.
 Tiagabine is similarly indicated in patients younger than 12 years of age.

 Vigabatrin may cause permanent, concentric peripheral visual field loss.
 The risk is dose-dependent.
 This is thought to occur from drug-induced injury of retinal photoreceptors, ganglion cells, and their axons.
 Visual field and ophthalmological testing are needed before treatment and routinely checked every 3 months during treatment.
-Because of this side effect, this medication is labeled with blackbox warning from the FDA.
+Because of this side effect, this medication is labeled with a black box warning from the FDA.

 Picmonic's rapid review multiple-choice quiz allows you to assess your knowledge.